percona/percona-monitoring-plugins/docs/cacti/helper-tools.rst

 ===================

 This tool helps you make boilerplate text to plug into a definitions file.
-If you create the definitions file and add the data input as suggested in :ref:`_cacti_creating_graphs`, then you can take the input items and copy them into a new file.
+If you create the definitions file and add the data input as suggested in the documentation on creating graphs, then you can take the input items and copy them into a new file.
 Then group them into paragraphs in the order you want the graphs to be created.
 Leave one blank line between each paragraph.
 For example::